NithinMukka/NithinMukka/README.md

 # Hi, I'm Nithin Mukka 👋

 I am a software developer with a strong interest in backend development, building scalable web services, and refining my skills in software architecture and version control.
-I enjoy working with different programming paradigms, ranging from low-level systems in C++ to modern web frameworks in Python and TypeScript.
+I enjoy working with different programming paradigms, ranging from low-level systems in C++ to modern web frameworks in Python and Javacript.

 ---